TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A20.md

 5. Move system image to your phone.
 And Flash system image to the "System Partition"
 6. Reboot to recovery after flashing to System Partition
 7. Flash Disable_DM_Verity which can be obtained [here](https://github.com/Zackptg5/Disable_Dm-Verity_ForceEncrypt) sometimes it's included in the system image but not always so it's best to just flash it.
-8. Permissiver_v5 should be flashed if your kernel's SELinux Status is Permissive.
+8. Permissiver_v5 should be flashed if you would like SELinux Status to be Permissive.
 9. If GApps or (GCore) aren't included and you would like them.
 Firstly resize the system partition through (Wipe>Resize or Format Partition>System>Resize)[if it says failed press repair then resize].
 After doing all that you can now flash a GApps zip that's compatible with your android version.
 (You can find it easily yourself)
 10. You're now ready to boot into the system.
 Reboot.
 (It might take a while 'approx 1-6 mins' as it's setting up it's environment for the first time.)
 11. Set up the device how you would like it.
 12. If you would like to install Magisk, Open settings > Phh_settings > misc settings and press securize, this should remove SuperSU if installed, Reboot into recovery and flash Magisk.
 13. You're Done (Hopefully!)
+14. Install custom kernel, if you would like to do so.

 ## Hardware support